truenas/documentation/content/References/dRAIDprimer.md

 ## dRAID Capacity Estimations

-A single dRAID vdev can have multiple redundancy groups just as a RAIDz can have multiple vdevs.
+A single dRAID vdev can have multiple redundancy groups, just as a RAIDz can have multiple vdevs.
 A dRAID redundancy group is roughly the equivalent of a RAIDz vdev. dRAID redundancy groups can be much wider than RAIDz vdevs and still have the same level of redundancy. dRAID variables in estimating layouts are:

 * Parity (P) in each redundancy group
-* Data disk (D) in each redundancy group
+* Data disks (D) in each redundancy group
 * Spares (S)
 * Total number of drives, children (C), in the dRAID vdev